 Steps to Take After a Car Crash

 If you become involved in a car accident, you need to contact the police right away.
-An officer will give you a traffic accident report that will establish liability in your case by documenting the negligence of the party who was at fault.
+An officer will give you a traffic accident report that will establish liability in your case by documenting the negligence of the party at fault.
 Additionally, the report records any damage your vehicle sustained, as well as your injuries.

 Information needs to be collected, including witness statements, insurance information, accident location, license plate numbers, phone numbers, and names.
 If you have a camera or a smartphone, it is recommended that you take photos of any damage or injuries.
 This information will increase your odds of winning a case.